If you can’t find the answer to your question, please contact us and we will get back to you as soon as possible.

 California State University, Fullerton Extension and International Programs does not officially give letter grades for non-credit and Continuing Education Unit (CEU) classes.
 However, we do understand that some employers require a letter grade for reimbursement.
-To satisfy that requirement, Cal State Fullerton Extension and International Programs will provide you with a letter grade equivalent by mail approximately four weeks after the course end date.
-To report a missing letter grade equivalent, please e-mail firstname.lastname@example.org
+To satisfy that requirement, Cal State Fullerton Extension and International Programs will provide you with a letter grade equivalent that will be emailed approximately two weeks after the course end date.
+To report a missing letter grade equivalent, please e-mail firstname.lastname@example.org.

 Official Transcripts:Transcripts may be ordered one of two ways: